pylint-dev/pylint/doc/development_guide/testing.rst

 unless they include tests.

 Before you start testing your code, you need to install your source-code package locally.
-The best way to do so is running this terminal command:
+There are 2 ways we recommend to do so and you can do it in either way:

- python setup.py develop
+1. inside your forked repository run: python setup.py develop

+2. outside your forked repository run: pip install -e <forked_repo_dir_name>

 This ensures your testing environment is similar to Pylint's testing environment on GitHub.